ankak2635/Licence-Plate-Detector/README.md

 Limitations:
 So far this projects has been formatted to read the UK licence plates which has the following format: XY 12 ABC.

+The project is inspired by [computervisioneng](https://github.com/computervisioneng).
+A big thanks for such amazing computer vision tutorials.